1961 Holtaheia Vickers Viking crash: Aircraft

 The aircraft was a twin piston-engined Vickers 610 Viking 3B serial number 152 and registered in the United Kingdom as G-AHPM.
 It first flew on 2 January 1947 and was delivered new to British European Airways.

 Investigation

 The report into the crash put the cause down to "a deviation from the prescribed flight path for reasons unknown".

 Aftermath

 33 of the boys and one teacher were buried together at a communal grave at Mitcham Road Cemetery in Croydon on 17 August 1961.

-Ewan MacColl wrote a song, "The Young Birds", about the accident.
+Ewan MacColl, who lived in Croydon, wrote a song, "The Young Birds", about the accident.